rclone/rclone/docs/content/filtering.md

 you must use include rules for all the files you want in the include statement.
 For more flexibility use the `--filter-from` flag.

-Eg `rclone ls remote: --include "*.{png,jpg}"` lists the files on `remote:` with suffix `.png` and `.jpg`.
+E.g. `rclone ls remote: --include "*.{png,jpg}"` lists the files on `remote:` with suffix `.png` and `.jpg`.
 All other files are excluded.

-Eg multiple rclone copy commands can be combined with `--include` and a pattern-list.
+E.g. multiple rclone copy commands can be combined with `--include` and a pattern-list.

     rclone copy /vol1/A remote:A